Rami24t/Social-Network-Page-Imitation/README.md

 # Facebook Page Imitation

-## Imitation of the famous FB home page and a FB Page inside facebook - DCI Group project (June 23.2022)
+## Imitation of the famous FB home page and of a FB Page inside facebook - DCI Group project (June 23.2022)

 ### Part 1: